 Breathlessness can result from extra weight to carry, or from anaemia.
 Call your midwife if onset is sudden, and accompanied with chest pain.

-If you have any worries about new symptoms during pregnancy, it is best to talk to your midwife or GP.
+If you have any worries about new symptoms when you are pregnant, it is best to talk to your midwife or GP.